gptkrsh/username-checker/.github/CONTRIBUTING_GUIDE.md

 * **Describe the behavior you observed after following the steps** and point out what exactly is the problem with that behavior.
 * **Explain which behavior you expected to see instead and why.**
 * **Include screenshots or animated GIFs** which show you following the described steps and clearly demonstrate the problem.
-If you use the keyboard while following the steps, use [this tool](https://www.cockos.com/licecap/) to record GIFs on macOS and Windows, and [this tool](https://github.com/colinkeenan/silentcast) or [this tool](https://github.com/GNOME/byzanz) on Linux.

 ## Cloning the project & creating PR
 **1.** Fork the repository.
 Click on the <a  href="https://github.com/CeruleanCodersComm/.github"><img  src="https://img.icons8.com/fluency/30/000000/code-fork.png"/></a> symbol at the top right corner.